f5devcentral/f5-rseries-training/docs/rseries_points_of_management.rst

   :align: center
   :scale: 50%

-Since the r2000/r4000 architecture allows the tenant to see the physical interface, this means that the tenant's interface stats will reflect the physical interfaces stats, although the numbers may not be in sync as the interface may have been up longer than the tenant.
+Since the r2000/r4000 architecture allows the tenant to see the physical interface, this means that the tenant's interface stats will reflect the physical interfaces stats, although the numbers may not be in sync as the interface may have been up longer than the tenant's interfaces.

 This can be seen in the F5OS interface stats below.
-Note interfaces 5.0 and 7.0 show statistics incrementing.

 .. image:: images/rseries_points_of_management/image10.png
   :align: center